mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 8/7 Reign In Blood - Slayer
 * 1st Listen:

+When I listened to Husker Du and Black Flag this year, In both cases I was left slightly disapointed - Is this really thrashmetal/ hardcore?
+Is there really as fast as it goes?
+The answer is Slayer.
+Whether you typically hold lyrical content in high regard from your very first listen (I don't), the raise in heart rate is undeniable from this album's first track.

 ## 8/6 Wowee Zowee - Pavement
 * 1st Listen: Ok/ pretty good